FAQ

 Antarctica

 There is no official currency as Antarctica does not belong to one country.
 It is governed by the Antarctic Treaty System (ATS) signed by various nations.
+The Falkland Islands, South Georgia, and the South Sandwich Islands are British Overseas Territories and, as such, use GBP.

+Destinations on our Arctic cruises include Norway, Greenland (Denmark), Canada, and Alaska.
 Check your itinerary for which destinations are covered.
-In most cases, you will only need currency at the beginning and end of your cruise, and for souvenirs, as most other expenses will be covered on your cruise.
+In most cases, you will only need currency at the beginning and end of your journey, as well as souvenirs, as most other expenses will be covered on your voyage.

 Life Onboard